aau-claaudia/hpc/docs/ucloud/guides/advanced-guides/mistral-vibe-and-continue.md

 !!! info "API key access is required"

-    Access to Vibe and AI Studio alone is not sufficient.
+    Access to Vibe alone is not sufficient.

     You must have access to an AI Studio workspace that allows API key creation before proceeding with this guide.